algolia/jekyll-algolia/README.md

 ## Advanced configuration

-The plugin should work out of the box for most websites, but there are a few options you can tweak if needed.
+The plugin should work out of the box for most websites, but there are options you can tweak if needed.
 All the options should be added under the `algolia` section of your `_config.yml` file.

 ### `nodes_to_index`